How to Create a Vision Board Journal

 When you visualize yourself living a dream, your brain prepares you for that reality.
 The mind is the reality – so think what you want to be to ignite the law of attraction.

 Let’s learn how to make a vision board that really works, shall we?

 What is a vision board?

-Obviously just wishing and dreaming isn’t going to get anyone anywhere, but the visualization process will help you remember why you started, what you want and set you plan on track.
+Obviously just wishing and dreaming isn’t going to get anyone anywhere, but the visualization process will help you remember why you started, what you want, and set your plan on track.

 That’s the power of vision boards.
-If luck favors the prepare, we will be helping the law of attraction indeed.
+If luck favors the prepared, we will be helping the law of attraction, right?.